kushrast/worklog/README.md

 - Allow Topics to be deleted
 - Allow topic names to be edited
 - Move to React
-- Allow events list to be viewed in browser
 - Display time worked on each task on main page
 - Potentially edit the time something started at
 - Make real work log